CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.3.4 Mobile Disk.txt

 #### SYS.3.4.A5 Control of the transport of mobile data carriers

 There SHOULD set clear written rules that determine if and how mobile media may be taken.
-In particular, it should be determined which data media may be transported outside the home, who may take them away from home and which basic security measures must be followed (virus protection, encryption of sensitive information, storage, etc.).
+In particular, it should be determined which data carriers may be transported outside the home, who may take them away from home, and which basic security measures must be observed (virus protection, encryption of sensitive information, storage, etc.).
 The users SHOULD be advised of the regulations.

 #### SYS.3.4.A6 Disk Management [Specialists]